Lead climbing. That somewhat horrifying but undeniably attractive activity that you’ve probably seen some of the local crushers practicing at the gym.

 Falling while lead climbing should never result in injury (except for extremely rare instances of gear failure), as long as the climber and belayer have done everything correctly.

-The most common injury in lead climbing are ankle caused by hitting your foot hard agains the rock or head injuries.
+The most common injury in lead climbing is ankle injuries, caused by hitting your foot hard against the rock, or head injuries.

-For that reason, make sure to always where a helmet while lead climbing!
+For that reason, make sure to always wear a climbing helmet while lead climbing!